Design Tips for Small Nurseries

 Yep.
-There's lots to think about.
-To help get you going, here are a few tips from our own editor in chief, Carley Roney:
+There’s lots to think about when designing a nursery in a small space.
+To help get you going, here are a few tips from The Bump co-founder Carley Roney:

-If you’re really short on space, consider the must-have items that you need for your new baby.
-Many parents oftentimes find that they don’t use a crib for their new baby, so a bassinet might just make do for a while.
+If you’re really short on space, consider the must-have items you need for baby.
+Many parents find they don’t use a crib for baby right off the bat, so a bassinet might just make do for a while.

 Buy furniture that grows with baby